Schahrjar/ExHap/README.md

 [![last commit](https://img.shields.io/github/last-commit/Schahrjar/ExHap)](https://github.com/Schahrjar/ExHap/commits/main)

 # ExHap
-The tool retrievs homozygosity haplotypes from a multi-sample VCF file.
-Manily developed for exome variants of rare disorder patients to investigate if a common pathogenic mutation is a recurrent or founder variant.
-ExHap considers every signle variant in runs of homozygosity (ROH) of each sample to find any possible homozygous haplotype shared between two or more samples.
-Then reports the largest haplotype (and sub-haplotypes if any) in a BED file.
+This tool identifies shared homozygosity haplotype blocks from a multi-sample VCF file.
+This is manily developed for investigating identity state of common pathogenic variants in rare disorder patients, if such variants are recurrent or founder.
+ExHap considers every signle variant in runs of homozygosity (ROH) of each sample to find any possible homozygous haplotypes shared between two or more samples.
+Then reports the largest haplotypes (and their sub-haplotypes if any) in a BED file.

-> [!NOTE]
-> Feasibly find shared homozygous haplotypes in any cohort of genomic variants, visualise haplotypes, and calculate age of the most recent common acestor of any variant of interest.
+ExHap has been tested on cohorts of exome data.
+It also visualises haplotypes and calculates age of the most recent common acestor of any variants of interest; if it is from a shared haplotype with the assumption that it is an identity by discent (IBD).

 ## 🔧 Features
-- Identifies all individual ROH per sample
 - Detects homozygous haplotypes shared among samples
 - Works on any genome assembly (e.g. hg38 or hg19)
 - Requires Python

 ## 📦 Usage
+Clone the repo

+> [!WARNING]
+> For WGS VCF data with hundreds of samples, it may need a large RAM.

 ## 🗂️ Inputs
 ### Mandatory